Vergil-am/Dogetime/README.md

 # PlaceHolder name (I haven't picked a name yet)

 # Description
-This project started as a learning proget for a movie app implementing [TMDB](https://www.themoviedb.org/).
+This project started as a learning project for a movie app implementing [TMDB](https://www.themoviedb.org/).
 But then i decided to make it a real app to browse and watch movies, series and anime.
 The app utilieses TMDB API and webscraping from various websites to ensure access to the newest and highest quality media.

 # Features